• Facebook

 If you’re still having a really hard time getting good sleep every night, a good way to keep track of your sleep and constantly improve on it is to keep a log of your sleep quality.

 Every day, quickly jot down the details of how your sleep was from the night before so you can see how external factors may have affected how well you slept.
-Try to change things up and test new methods to see what works and what doesn’t work for you.

 9. Beware Of Your Caffeine Intake